zoghlami-khalil/react-cookie-clicker/README.md

 ### Extra

 If you are done wih the features of the game, you can go ahead and refactor your styles and layouts to give a better experience to the players

+### Submit your work for code review

+You can submit your work by creating a Pull Request to the original repository under the name `your_first_name you_last_name`

 ### Resources